Sailor tattoos: Traditional designs

+Superstitions

+Claims that particular designs reflect sailors' superstitions, including the belief that certain symbols were lucky talismans, have circulated since at least the 1930s.
+It is not clear how old some of these traditions are, as the associated designs do not show up in the surviving protection papers.

-Tattoos have reflected sailors' superstitions, including the belief that certain symbols and talismans could help them.
-Sailors believed that a nautical star or compass rose would help them navigate, including finding their way back to port or back home.
-A pig and a hen, usually tattooed on each foot (pig on the left, chicken on the right), were wards against drowning in a shipwreck.
-Pigs and chickens were said to survive wrecks because their wooden cages kept them afloat.
-This superstition dates back to at least the late 19th century.
+One claim is that sailors believed that a nautical star or compass rose would help them navigate, including finding their way back to port or home.
+In a superstition dating back to at least the late 19th century, a pig and a hen, usually tattooed on each foot (pig on the left, chicken on the right), were wards against drowning in a shipwreck.
 "Hold Fast" across the knuckles was a charm to help deckhands and boatswain’s mates keep a firm grip on the rigging.

 Religious tattoos such as crucifixes have also served as protective symbols for sailors.
-Crosses on feet were meant to prevent shark attacks if thrown overboard.
+In a superstition dating back to at least the 1840s, crosses on the feet were meant to prevent shark attacks if a sailor went overboard.